-Gently pan-fry potatoes, rosemary, and seasoning in a non-stick pan with a small amount of olive oil.
+- Pan-fry potatoes, rosemary, and seasoning in a good non-stick pan.

-It takes about 10-12 minutes on medium heat, the potatoes cook nicely and pack plenty of flavor without the greasy smell and the calories that come with fried potatoes.
+- It takes about 12-15 minutes on medium heat, the potatoes cook nicely and pack plenty of flavor.

 You can serve it warm or cold, it keeps well in the fridge in an airtight container (up to 3 days) and you can reheat leftovers in the microwave!

-Plus, frittata is super versatile, it makes a great party food recipe and feeds a crowd: whip up a big batch, cut it into slices or cubes for everyone.
+Plus, frittata is super versatile, it makes a great party food recipe and feeds a crowd: whip up a big batch, cut it into bite-sizes and enjoy!

 If you make this potato frittata, pls let me know.
 Leave a comment, rate it or tag a photo #theclevermeal on Instagram.
 I would love to hear from you!

-- 1 lb potatoes, peeled and cut into cubes (450 grams)
+- 1 lb potatoes, peeled and cut into 1-inch cubes

 - 1/8 tsp black pepper